 Any actions or manner of dress that interfere with school activities disrupt the educational process and are unacceptable.
-Such disruptions also include delay or prevention of lessons, assemblies, field trips, athletic and performing arts events.
+Such disruptions also include delay or prevention of lessons, assemblies, field trips, all school events, and/or failure to do assigned work.